ESCSS-labs/ESCSS-SCSS/README.md

 ### Are you a Tailwind killer?

-No, ESCSS-awaken is designed to integrate the CSS ecosystem to help developers feel less frustration.
+No, ESCSS-awaken is designed to reduce developers' frustration and integrate smoothly with Tailwind.

 ### How does ESCSS-awaken cooperate with Tailwind well?